TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 6/John 6.3.md

 ---

-And Jesus went up into the mountain, and there he sat with his disciples.
+Jesus went up into the mountain, and he sat there with his disciples.